Last updated on February 17th, 2026

 Despite its reputation as Sin City, even Las Vegas can be magical during the holiday season.
 There are endless options to see festive decorations and lights, hear Christmas music, take part in special events, and overall have a great time in Vegas at Christmas time.
 It is the best place to celebrate and get into the holiday spirit.

-Pin This Christmas in Vegas Article for Later!
+Save This Christmas in Vegas Article for Later!

 Planning on visiting Las Vegas during the holiday season?
-Pin the image below for future reference!
+Pin the image below for future reference.

 We have celebrated New Year in Dubai many times but not in Las Vegas.
 We know there is already lots of happenings in Las Vegas round the year.
 Guess, we have to change the venue for Christmas celebration after reading your post.